gnu-octave/pkg/doc/package.md

-This workaround description will not appear when listing functions in the package with @code{pkg describe} but they will be published in the HTML documentation online.
+This workaround description will not appear when listing functions in the package with `pkg describe} but they will be published in the HTML documentation online.
 Workaround descriptions can use any HTML markup, but keep in mind that it will be enclosed in a bold-italic environment.